medialab-prado/interactivos17-datastrofe/code/readme.md

 ### Developed with Unity 5 (c#)

 ## Controls:
-Videogame is designed to be controlled with a original xbox360 gamepad, using left joystick to control mouse through applications like Enjoy2 (open source) or Joystick Mapper.
+Videogame is designed to be controlled with an original xbox360 gamepad, using left joystick to control mouse through applications like Enjoy2 (open source) or Joystick Mapper.
 Right stick is for moving map; other controls (action buttons, zoom or rotate map) can be configured in input mapper.

 ## About builds:
 - MacOS (arquitechture independant) may have a bug with shaders, freezing and crashing compilation randomly.